 “While talking to major brands, many of them are members of tens or hundreds of initiatives focusing on forced labor, child labor, living wages, health and safety, carbon, water, ocean waste plastics, you name it,” says Carriere-Pradal.
 “This is an industry that has so many challenges to tackle with so few means.
 The reality is however that with the available means and time, we won’t be able to solve everything in the next 5 to 10 years.
 We need to prioritize, then brands should have a phased approach to data collection depending on identified risks and legislation.”

-So where should brands focus their attention?
-Carriere-Pradal says there are four requirements that brands should be prioritizing.
-“The first element brands will have to disclose is their scope 3 emissions,” he says.
-“To have a fair approximation of this, you need to know your materials mix and the country of origin of this raw material.”
 Next are requirements for deforestation and forced labor.
-“For both of these, the primary information required is the exact origin of a good.
+He says, “for both of these, the primary information required is the exact origin of a good.
 In the case of deforestation, you need to know the origin of the hides you import.
 Then, you need to be able to trace the origin of all your risky raw materials given the forced labor regulations.”

-Undoubtedly, partnering with a traceability solution provider is the only way to gather and sort the scale of data needed to meet these requirements.
+Undoubtedly, partnering with a supply chain traceability solution provider is the only way to gather and sort the scale of data needed to meet these requirements.
 “A brand wouldn’t have the capacity to do this alone because it requires a huge amount of effort.
 You need to have a traceability solution to do this work,” says Carriere-Pradal.
 “It’s complicated, yes.
 But it’s manageable.
-You need to be able to understand the complexity of the issue at hand to be able to implement a proper solution.”
+You need to be able to understand the complexity of the issue at hand to be able to implement a proper supply chain traceability solution.”

 He believes that brands must invest heavily in building robust sustainability teams staffed with experts who have the budget and support from key stakeholders to make rapid progress.
 “In the past and still today, sustainability teams are a ‘nice to have’ for many brands.